AU-Avengers/docs.toum.gg/docs/roles/neutral/evil/Doomsayer.md

 #### **Alignment:** Neutral Evil

-The **Doomsayer** wins by guessing a set amount of players' roles.
-If specified, they may **observe** players and will receive a list of potential roles of the observed player in the next meeting.
+The **Doomsayer** wins by guessing a set number of players' roles.
+If enab;ed, they may **observe** players and will receive a list of potential roles of the observed player in the next meeting.

 The Doomsayer will not die if they **guess** incorrectly.
 They will receive a notification of an incorrect guess(es), though it will not confirm which was wrong specifically.